Vehicle Carriers Class Action

 2. How do I know if I am a Class Member?

-3. How does the settlement affect me?
+3. How do the settlements affect me?

 4. Will I get money?